AnnikenJE/exam-ios-programming-2025/README.md

 ## 📍 Case: Beacon

 Beacon is a map-based SwiftUI app developed as an exam project.
-It combines map interaction, place search using the Geoapify Places API, local data storage, and a clean, user-friendly design.
+It combines map interaction, location search using the Geoapify Places API, local data storage, and a clean, user-friendly design.
 All components and features are implemented according to the exam requirements.